tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_3_Obligation_Is_Not_a_Virtue.md

 ### Article 3

-**SEO-Optimized Title:** Character as Conscious Creation: A High-Level Guide to the Quantum Mindfulness Framework
+ Character as Conscious Creation: A High-Level Guide to the Quantum Mindfulness Framework

 **Article Body:**